plyint/encpass.sh/README.md

 The following extensions currently exist for encpass.sh:
 * [Keybase](extensions/keybase/KEYBASE.md) (Encrypts/Decrypts secrets using Keybase user/team keys and stores them in Keybase encrypted remote repositories)

+If you'd like to make a new extension, the easiest way is to copy the Keybase extension and rename it using the format encpass-\<extension\>.sh.
+Then modify the script by adding your logic to existing sections or add new sections.
+You can override most functions of the main encpass.sh script in an extension script.
+Once your extension is complete create a subfolder for your extension under the "extensions" directory and place your script in it.
+If you would like your extension added to the official encpass.sh repository just open a pull request and I'll be happy to review it. :)

 ## Testing with Docker
 All testing can be carried out using the Makefile bundled with the repo.
 This Makefile will build and run a docker image to carry out the testing; therefore, you must have docker installed on your local machine in order to execute the tests.